noise-lab/censorship-course/docs/index.md

 ## Schedule

-This schedule is subject to change.
-Edits will be ongoing, but you can assume that all updates for the subsequent week will be completed by 5p Chicago Time of the Friday prior to the week of instruction.

 | Class | Topic                                               | Reading | Preparation |
 |-------|-----------------------------------------------------|---------|-------------|
 | 1     | The What and Why of Information Control             | 1       |             |